-All students eat lunch together with the School’s staff at Woking Football Club.
+Students can enjoy a hot, homemade school lunch at Woking Football Club.
 Whilst students can bring a packed lunch, we encourage them to take up a hot school meal cooked by Steve Trembley, a professional chef: www.tremblays.co.uk The School will provide this for students who qualify for free school meals.

 What do you mean by an extended day?